lilasrahis/GNN4REL/README.md

 `./perl_codes/netlist_to_subgraph_directed.pl`: a Perl script that reads one synthesized gate-level netlist at a time (or a number of netlists) in a given dataset and converts the dataset into a single graph.
 It assigns unique numerical IDs (0 to N-1) to the nodes (gates).
 N represents the total number of nodes (gates) in the dataset.
 It will create a directory under `../Path_PNA/data/` which includes:

 - The extracted features will be dumped in `feat.txt`.
-The ith line in feat.txt represent the feature vector of the node ID = the ith line in `count.txt`
+The ith line in feat.txt represents the feature vector of the node ID = the ith line in `count.txt`
 - The existence of an edge i between two vertices u and v is represented by the entry of ith line in `link.txt`
 - The `cell.txt` file includes the mapping between node IDs and gate instances